Duress in English law: The characteristics of the reasonable person

-In R v Bowen [1996] 2 Cr.
-App.
-R. 157, the Court of Appeal held person with a low IQ, short of mental impairment or mental defectiveness, was not necessarily less courageous or less able to withstand threats and pressure than an ordinary person.
-The relevant test (laid down in R v Graham 1982 1 AER 801) had two elements:
+In R v Bowen, the Court of Appeal held person with a low IQ, short of mental impairment or mental defectiveness, was not necessarily less courageous or less able to withstand threats and pressure than an ordinary person.
+The relevant test (laid down in R v Graham) had two elements:

 Stuart-Smith LJ gave comprehensive guidance as to which characteristics might be relevant in the jury's consideration: age, sex, physical disability or recognised mental illness might limit a person's ability to act in self-defence, but the fact that the defendant was more vulnerable, timid or susceptible to threats than a normal person were not characteristics of the reasonable person.
-Also excluded would be self-induced incapacity due to drunkenness or drug-taking (R v Flatt 1996 Crim LR 576).
+Also excluded would be self-induced incapacity due to drunkenness or drug-taking (R v Flatt).